 No longer am I canceling plans, avoiding leaving the house, or wasting the day away until it is an acceptable time to wear PJs.
 That being said, my favorite thing to wear has always been pj’s so I would be lying if I said they haven’t been donned whilst I waffle away to you lovely lot.

 Happiness is something I had forgotten how to feel.
 An emotion I could see in others, but with no ability or drive to join in.
 I have struggled so very much these last few months, I have forgotten who I am, let alone trying to move forward.
 But that’s just it, the crux in all this.
 I am Me.
 I was put on this path to be myself.

 “Be yourself; everyone else is already taken.” – Oscar Wilde

 Are you in need of some self-love on your journey to finding yourself again?
-I’ve created 10 beautifully designed, shareworthy self-care and self-love quotes for you.
+Get your 10 beautifully designed, printable self-love quotes.